droidian-devices/devices.droidian.org/content/devices/miatoll.md

     - Copy all of the files you downloaded to this folder

 ## Droidian installation (TWRP)
+- Install the required base Android version (10)
+- Install the vendor image
+- Install the boot image
 - Install recovery
     - Install the file called `twrp-VERSION-miatoll.img` as an Image to the `Recovery` partition
 - Install Droidian `rootfs`